yordanglez/table-standard/README.md

-# table-standard
+# angular-table-standard

-table-satandard is a component for creating tables for upper angle from v2
+table-satandard is a component for creating tables for angular v2 or more

 # Examples